Live the good life by learning to grow your own fruit and veg! Growing Vegetables or Fruit at home is easy to do, cheap and rewarding.

 Also, salad leaves will keep growing throughout the summer, making them ideal if you’re planning a few BBQs

-Beetroot, Onions and Garlic are all easy to grow.
+Once you’ve tried growing potatoes, have a go at growing beetroot, onions and garlic.
+All easy to grow and versatile in the kitchen.
 And once you had a good season growing, you’ll be excited for the next summer as you can try some more veg and a larger patch.

 While they look cute, some pests will more than take a look!
 And that’s not to mention weeds!
 Our best advice is to start as you mean to go on.
 If you start with a weed-free patch, it’s going to be tougher for weeds to take hold.